T00rk/bootstrap-material-datetimepicker/README.md

 | **ok-text** 		| String						| Text for the OK button (default: OK)			|
 | **week-start**	| Number						| First day of the week (default: 0 => Sunday)	|

+### Important Note on Using Locales

+Please see this [issue](https://github.com/logbon72/angular-material-datetimepicker/issues/51).
+To use a locale with your date time picker dialog, you'll have to include the moment.js locale file.